Relationship rumors with Zayn Malik not true: Selena Gomez gives an update on her love life

 Read this also.
 Taylor Swift and Matty Healy split again

-Selena Gomez has now put an end to the rumors surrounding her love life with a hilarious TikTok video.
+With a funny TikTok video, Selena Gomez has now put an end to gossip about her love life.
 In the video, she attends a football match and can be seen casually shouting to the players that she is the only one.
 “I’m not the easiest, but I’ll love you dearly,” she jokes.